bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

 work also included changes to user interface elements, you should also run Bokeh's :ref:`Python integration tests <contributor_guide_testing_local_python_integration>`.

-These are some command line arguments for ``pytest`` that are helpful to know when working with Bokeh's pytest-based tests:
+These are some command-line arguments for ``pytest`` that are helpful to know when working with Bokeh's pytest-based tests:

 * ``-k``: Provide a search string to filter for specific tests.
 See